The town takes its name from Andrew R. Ellerson who owned a mill

 Ellerson had a station and agent listed in 1948.
 During the mid-1970’s

-passengers from Richmond were bused there to catch trains going from Newport News to
+passengers from Richmond were bused to the Ellerson depot to catch trains going from Newport News to

 Charlottesville.
 According to a 1994 article by Tom Dixon (see references)